-RNP8: LOCAL GREEN SPACES
+RNP7: LOCAL GREEN SPACES

-7.028 The National Planning Policy Framework (paragraphs 76-77) empowers neighbourhood plans to designate areas of particular local importance as Local Green Spaces.
+7.024 The National Planning Policy Framework (paragraphs 76-77) empowers neighbourhood plans to designate areas of particular local importance as Local Green Spaces.
 It states that the designation can only be applied to a green space which:

-- is in reasonably close proximity to the community it serves: - is demonstrably special to a local community and holds a particular local significance, for example, because of its beauty, historic significance, recreational value (including as a playing field), tranquility or richness of its wildlife; - is local in character and is not an extensive tract of land.
+- is in reasonably close proximity to the community it serves; - is demonstrably special to a local community and holds a particular local significance, for example, because of its beauty, historic significance, recreational value (including as a playing field), tranquility or richness of its wildlife; - is local in character and is not an extensive tract of land.

-7.029 These criteria point to a neighbourhood plan designating relatively few in carefully selected locations, for the intrinsic value of the land involved.
-The green spaces in Ropley Parish which merit that designation are listed in policy RNP8 below.
-These five Local Green Spaces (LGS) are areas which are attractive, or of historic significance, or of recreational value, or a combination of these.
-All five are highly visible and appreciated by many residents as well as by visitors to the parish.
-They all contribute to the character Page 36 and setting of the village.
+7.025 These criteria point to a neighbourhood plan designating relatively few in carefully selected locations, for the intrinsic value of the land involved.
+The green spaces in Ropley Parish which merit that designation are listed in policy RNP7 below.
+Both Local Green Spaces (LGS) are areas which are attractive, or of historic significance, or of recreational value, or a combination of these.
+Both are highly visible and appreciated by many residents as well as by visitors to the parish.
+Both contribute to the character and setting of the village.
 The text beneath the policy outlines the individual qualities of each green space.